Encryption Is Our Best Chance to Stop Mass Surveillance.

 We believe that we are obliged to protect our privacy and our freedom of speech in order to keep up the values of our free democracies.
 The opposite - all-round surveillance - is just too devastating.
-Join in, even if you have nothing to hide.
+Join our free secure mail service, even if you have nothing to hide.
 Together we can make a change and stop our society from being monitored 24/7, step by step.

 Free your data from mass spying!

 and get your encrypted mailbox for free now.